What is Proactive Maintenance? How to Apply It?

 Preventive vs proactive maintenance dilemma

-Preventive maintenance will try to perform repairs or parts replacement based on a maintenance schedule — an inspection every Thursday, an oil change every two weeks, a gasket change every 1000 run-hours, and so on.
+Preventive maintenance will try to perform repairs or parts replacement based on a maintenance schedule.
+For example, an inspection every Thursday, an oil change every two weeks, a gasket change every 1000 run-hours, and so on.

 You will find some articles that define proactive maintenance as its own strategy, focused on finding the root causes behind equipment failures and taking proactive actions to address them.

-For instance, you may identify poor quality lubricant as one cause of failure, or a technician not seating a gasket properly as another failure cause, and so on.
-The idea is that fixing these issues, alongside performing regular preventive maintenance tasks, will significantly cut your costs and unplanned downtime in the long run.
+For instance, you may identify poor quality lubricant as one cause of failure.
+Or a technician not seating a gasket properly as another failure cause, and so on.
+The idea is that fixing these issues, alongside performing regular preventive maintenance tasks.
+This will significantly cut your costs and unplanned downtime in the long run.

-While there is not a clear consensus in the maintenance industry, we think of proactive maintenance as your general approach to asset management — taking proactive steps to predict and prevent equipment failures.
+While there is not a clear consensus in the maintenance industry, we think of proactive maintenance as your general approach to asset management.
+Take proactive steps to predict and prevent equipment failures.

 There are many different maintenance strategies and techniques we can employ to do that, root cause analysis being just one of them.